SEServerExtender/EssentialsPlugin/README.md

 Options:
 - RestartEnabled - This allows you to turn Restart off or on
 - RestartAddedProcesses - This is a multline field that allows you to run things in between restarts.
-Each line is a seperate process in the restart batch file.
+Each line is a separate process in the restart batch file.
 - RestartItems - These items allow you to define notifications that occur before a restart happens.
 You set a message, you set the minutes before restart the message will be shown, and you can force a save or stop all ships.
 They are defined as followed:
   - Message - This is the message that will be broadcasted to all users
   - MinutesBeforeRestart - This is the amount of time before a restart that this message is sent